hanabi/hanabi.github.io/README.md

   * In slot 1, Bob has a card with only a red clue on it.
   * In slot 2, Bob has a card with a red clue and a 3 clue on it.
   * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3.
+* The *Chop Move* is a special move that is covered later on. *Chop Moves* touch cards with an "invisible clue".
+Note that *Prompts* do NOT apply to *Chop Moved* cards.
+When fulfilling a *Prompt*, players should skip over the *Chop Moved* card and play something else.

 ### Finesses